This program has been archived.

-Plant Science Cyberinfrastructure Collaborative
+Plant Science Cyberinfrastructure Collaborative (PSCIC)

 The goal of this program is to create a new type of organization – a cyberinfrastructure collaborative for plant science – that will enable new conceptual advances through integrative, computational thinking.
 The collaborative will be fluid and dynamic, utilizing new computer, computational science and cyberinfrastructure solutions to address an evolving array of grand challenge questions in plant science.
 The collaborative will be community-driven, involving plant biologists, computer and information scientists and experts from other disciplines working in integrated teams.